top of page

 ART EXHIBITIONS

-2026 Ceramic Mural for Brighton Main Streets, Brighton, MA
+2026 (Summer) Ceramic Mural Commission for Brighton Main Streets, Brighton, MA

 2025 Iterations, Artisans Asylum, Brighton, MA